DnsZhou/insights-mcp/src/planning_mcp/test_prompts.md

 **Expected Behavior**
 - Should call `planning__get_rhel_lifecycle` with no parameters
-- Should recomend upgrade to newer RHEL minor version, switch support plan and upgrade to newer major version.
+- Should recommend upgrade to newer RHEL minor version, switch support plan and upgrade to newer major version.